lfmunoz/documents/books/Non-Duality/FAQ.md

 There are many incorrect assumptions implied by this question.
 You are assuming there is a beginning and an end, but you have never experienced a beginning or an end or time or space.
 It is always here and it is always now, yesterday is a thought that exists now.
 You are assuming that you are a collection of thoughts, feelings and perceptions these create space and time.
 You are not a thought, you are aware of thoughts.
 What is the evidence that you are a body?

 You need to do an investigation.
 Who is the I that is going to die?
 Perhaps you have some abstract vague notion, or a story of who you are.
 You have lost yourself in experience.
 You have mixed I with the objects of experience.
 The subject is not the object.
 What is the subject?

+Stand-up and take a step towards yourself, that is similar to know yourself.

 ## Is there different levels of awareness?
 I.e, Animals have more awareness than plants, and humans have more awareness than animals.

 **Related questions:**
 * Is there a higher self?
 * How do I increase my vibration?

 Awareness has everything, nothing has awareness.
 Awareness is the primary element, it isn't an attribute of something, everything else is an attribute of it.